Gateway National Recreation Area

 Gateway was created by the U.S. Congress in 1972 to preserve and protect scarce or unique natural, cultural, and recreational resources with relatively convenient access by a high percentage of the nation's population.
 It is owned by the federal government and managed by the National Park Service.

+Gateway is distinct from other national park units due to its lack of natural buffer zones and that it faces constant environmental changes driven by human activity.
+The lands and waters of Gateway represent some of the last remnants of the original shoreline.
+In 2001, the Jamaica Bay and Staten Island Units in New York drew more than 6 million visitors, while the Sandy Hook Unit in New Jersey attracted over 1 million.

 Creation

 In 1969, the Regional Plan Association proposed a new national seashore in the New York metropolitan area, to be administered by the United States Department of the Interior.
 U.S. President Richard Nixon put his support behind a very similar proposal in 1970, with one significant change: instead of being designated a "seashore", the protected area would be a national park.
 In May of that year, the president started the process of getting Congressional approval for this move.

 The United States House of Representatives approved the creation of Gateway National Recreation Area in September 1972, and most of the land was transferred to the National Park Service (NPS) for inclusion in Gateway National Recreation Area.
 In the same vote, the House denied the state's provision to create a housing development at Floyd Bennett Field, which was to be part of the Gateway Area.
 Gateway National Recreation Area was officially created on October 27, 1972, along with Golden Gate National Recreation Area in San Francisco.
 Gateway included over 26000 acre of land.
 This excluded some of the land proposed by the RPA, including the Coney Island shore.